Arthur Wellesley, 2nd Duke of Wellington: Military career

 Lord Douro became an ensign in the 81st Regiment of Foot in 1823 and in the 71st (Highland) Regiment of Foot in 1825, a cornet in the Royal Horse Guards in 1825, a lieutenant in the Royal Horse Guards in 1827, a captain in the Royal Horse Guards in 1828 and in the King's Royal Rifle Corps the same year, a major in the King's Royal Rifle Corps in 1830 and in the Rifle Brigade in 1831, a lieutenant-colonel on the unattached list in 1834, a brevet colonel in 1846, a lieutenant-colonel in the Victoria (Middlesex) Rifle Volunteer Corps in 1853 and a major-general in 1854.

+Wellesley was known as one of the foremost advocates of the Volunteer movement, and served as lieutenant-colonel of one of the earliest of the volunteer rifle corps, the Victoria Rifles (Middlesex).

 Political career

-Lord Douro was elected to parliament for the rotten borough of Aldeburgh in 1829, a seat he held until its abolition by the Reform Act of 1832.
-He was out of parliament until 1837, when he was returned for Norwich.
+Lord Douro was elected to Parliament for the rotten borough of Aldeburgh in 1829, a seat he held until its abolition by the Reform Act 1832.
+He was out of Parliament until 1837, when he was returned for Norwich.
 In 1852 he succeeded his father in the dukedom and entered the House of Lords.
 In early 1853 he was sworn of the Privy Council and appointed Master of the Horse in Lord Aberdeen's coalition government, a post he retained when Lord Palmerston became prime minister in 1855.
 He resigned along with the rest of the Palmerston government in 1858.
 The latter year he was made a Knight of the Garter.

 In 1863, Wellington inherited the earldom of Mornington on the death of his cousin William Pole-Tylney-Long-Wellesley, 5th Earl of Mornington.
 From 1868 to 1884 he was Lord-Lieutenant of Middlesex.